bogosorter/beetle/readme.md

 ## Details

-Only integers and boolean values are supported.
+The only supported primitive types are integers and booleans.
 The language's grammar is displayed below.
-Please note that some features are not yet implemented but already integrated in the grammar (for instance, higher-order functions and scopes).
+A curious particularity, which I have not yet seen in any other language, is that there are two different types of expressions, `returnExpressions` and plain `expressions`.
+Since this is a functional language, pretty much everything is an expression, but `returnExpressions` also allow the definitions of variables, `if` usage and must terminate with a `return`.
+This allows a clean syntax (similar to Python's, without cluttering from curly braces and `let` statements) while avoiding whitespace sensitivity.
+I must admit I'm quite proud of it.

 Single-line comments start with `--`.